kaishin/unredacted/_posts/2011-09-15-thoughts-on-scrollbars-in-lion.md

 ---
 date: 2011-09-15 01:42:37
 title: "Thoughts on Scrollbars in Lion"
-category: osx
+category: opinion
 tags:
   - interaction
+  - interface
-  - OSX Lion
+  - mac
-  - Scroll bars
+  - osx
 ---

 Is it only me or is everyone whining about the 'peekaboo' scrollbars in Lion?
 Much like the [skeuomorph controversy](http://kaishinlab.com/2011/07/skeuomorphism-in-ui-design/), there seems to be a sweeping consensus that the iOS-inspired appearance and behavior of scrollbars account for a significant usability handicap that should be addressed in one [way](http://jonwhipple.com/blog/2011/07/29/improving-the-scrolling-experience-in-lion/) or [another](http://holdingpattern.posterous.com/musings-on-lion-scrollbar-alternatives).
 They argue that the main culprit is the loss of information stemming from the contextual disappearance of scrollbars.